daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   Log into your AWS Educate account.
 The "My Classrooms" tab on the top banner in the interface directs to the complete list of classrooms supported on the account.
 From there, select the desired classroom by clicking the blue "Go to classroom" button.
 The third-party application, Vocareum, will launch, showing an overview of the classroom.
 To manage, select "AWS console."
 To launch the proper instance, select EC2 from the dropdown menu labeled "All services".

-  :bulb: Your browser may block pop-ups from Vocarem.
+  :bulb: Your browser may block pop-ups from Vocareum.

   <br>